-The proposed model considers the competitive advantages, the performance of the operating system - as a source of competitive advantages - and the operations articulated in four phases: design, purchasing, production and distribution.
-These four phases represent what can be defined as the "operation value chain".
+The proposed model considers: the competitive advantages, the performances of the operation system, as sources of competitive advantages, and the operations articulated in four macrophases: design, purchasing, production and distribution.
+The four above mentioned macrophases represent what can be defined as the "operation value chain".

-For each of the four phases the study of the implications deriving from globalization is tackled by utilizing three groups of strategic decision categories:
+For each of the four macrophases the study of the implications deriving from the globalization is tackled utilizing three groups of strategic decision categories: a) organization and management, b) management systems, c) technologies.

-- (1) organization and management;

-- (2) management systems;

-- (3) technologies.

-For each phase of the operation value chain, the model makes it possible to observe the influence of decision categories on the performance of the operating system and on the competitive advantages which the company can obtain as a result.
+For each macrophase of the operation value chain, the model makes it possible to observe the influence of decision categories on the performance of the operation system and on the competitive advantages which the company can obtain as a result.